Glue42/server-example-custom-auth/README.md

 This will also instruct Glue42 Enterprise to store Layouts and Application Preferences on the Glue42 Server.

 ### ... to use a custom login screen
-To enable the login screen, use the "ssoAuth" top-level key
+To enable the custom login screen, use the "ssoAuth" top-level key

 ```json
 {